 What are the benefits of wearing a seat belt?
 It:

-- Provides safety to everyone in the vehicle and other motorists.
+- It provides safety to everyone in the vehicle and other motorists.
 Seat belts save lives, and this is a fact that has been proven through countless studies and research, even if you have an older model vehicle without airbags.

-- Is designed to work with your airbags.
+- It is designed to work with your airbags.
 Airbags are designed to help keep you in place, along with your seat belt.
 If you are not wearing it, then the airbag system is ineffective.